 Reducing exposure starts with knowing exactly how your external attack surface stands—from your overall standing to each digital and cloud asset around the world.
 Bitsight's custom report gives you the insights you need to see your entire external attack surface.

-The Best Cybersecurity Risk Management Platforms for Global Enterprises in 2025
+Best Cyber Risk Management Platforms for Global Enterprises in 2026

-Global enterprises today face an unprecedented volume of cyber risk: expanding attack surfaces, evolving threats, and increasingly complex third-party ecosystems.
+Global enterprises today face an expanding volume of cyber risk from growing attack surfaces, evolving threats, and complex third-party ecosystems.
 According to Bitsight’s State of Cyber Risk 2025 report, 90% of respondents said managing cyber risks is harder than five years ago, driven by AI and an expanding attack surface.
-Cybersecurity risk management platforms are essential for providing visibility, context, and governance across the extended enterprise.
-These top 10 solutions help organizations discover exposures, quantify cyber risk, and mitigate threats before they impact business performance.
+The top 10 cyber risk management platforms in this guide help organizations discover exposures, quantify risk, and mitigate threats before they impact business performance.

 What are the best cyber risk analytics platforms for enterprises?

-Cybersecurity risk analytics platforms are enterprise tools that provide organizations with visibility into their digital ecosystems, enabling them to identify, prioritize, and reduce cyber risk.
+Cybersecurity risk management platforms are enterprise tools that provide visibility into their digital ecosystems, enabling organizations to identify, prioritize, and reduce cyber risk.
 Today, cyber risk platforms are moving from reactive to proactive, offering measurable business functions.
 These platforms go beyond traditional security monitoring by combining exposure management, cyber threat intelligence, and governance reporting into a unified solution.
-A platform like Bitsight offers not only exposure and third-party risk management, but threat intelligence that monitors 95 million threat actors, 1 billion exposed credentials, and more on the underground.
+Bitsight, for example, monitors 95 million threat actors and over 1 billion exposed credentials, processing more than 400 billion security events per day to deliver actionable risk intelligence.

 1. Comprehensive external attack surface management (EASM)